 HOFFMAN: Roughly 45 minutes into the road trip, Cheryl had an answer.
 Patients were hit so hard by unexpected bills, they avoided doctors entirely.
 She calls the insights from this road trip invaluable.
 But they came at a steep price.

 KELLOND: The trailer disconnected from the truck because the bolt fell out, and then I had to reattach it.
 And there’s an electronic hydraulic lift, and the wire had frayed.
-So it starts sparking and smoking, and this small electrical fire breaks out on the hitch.
+So it starts sparking and smoking, and this small electrical fire breaks out on the hitch, like right next to the propane tank.
 I’m freaking out.
-There’s sparks everywhere—the whole thing was ridiculous.
+There’s sparks everywhere.
+I run away from it – the whole thing was ridiculous.
 There’s sparks and flames shooting out of this electric motor, right next to the propane tank.

 HOFFMAN: This is going to sound crazy, but I’ll say it anyway: Cheryl had it easy.
-I’m not talking about her road trip; that was grueling.
-But her decision to put out that fire—it’s a no brainer.
+I’m not talking about her road trip; that was gruelling.
+But her decision to put out that fire – it’s a no-brainer.
 She sees sparks and a propane tank.
-It’s like, two plus two equals.
+It’s like, two plus two equals [explosion sound].
 If only every decision could be so simple.
 Short of your office actually catching on fire, you’re almost never going to face a decision like this as an entrepreneur.